All-conquering Bayern suffer Alaba injury blow

-Bayern Munich's smooth passage into the Champions League knockout stage hit a speed bump after it emerged on Thursday that versatile Austria international David Alaba will need knee surgery and will be out for several weeks.
+Bayern Munich's smooth passage into the Champions League knockout stage hit a speed bump on Wednesday after it emerged that versatile Austrian international David Alaba could be out for the rest of the year.

-However, the influential Alaba limped off with the injury to his right knee in the 81st minute after another inspired display, an injury that could see Austria's sportsman of the year miss the remainder of the year.
+However, the influential Alaba limped off with a knee ligament problem in the 81st minute after another inspired display, an injury that could see Austria's sportsman of the year miss the remainder of the year.

-"Following an hour-long examination with the club doctor, (it was discovered that) he has suffered a partial tear of a ligament and meniscus damage," the club said in a statement.

-"Alaba will now need to be operated on soon and will be out for several weeks."
+"David is a complete football player and he can play on any position," Guardiola told reporters.

 Alaba started in defence but switched positions throughout the match, tormenting the Italians with darting runs as he set Franck Ribery up for the opener and had several attempts on goal himself, including a long-range free kick that just missed.